weaver360/360-tutorial/ReadMe.md

 ## 360˚ WebVR Virtual Tour Tutorial
+This app and tutorial were created by Shalini Sejwani (@smsejwan).
+The tutorial was modified for a workshop at NCSU Libraries by Alison Blaine (@alblaine)

 ### Introduction
 The goal of this workshop is to create a virtual gallery of 360-degree photos that can be viewed in a VR headset.